WingDr/siyuan-plugin-citation/README.md

 > A citation plugin that implements basic functionality, hoping to make your SiYuan more academically oriented.

+**"In version 0.4.6, I made significant changes to the citation logic, which may cause some bugs.
+If you encounter any issues, please report them in time.
+Thank you very much!!!"**

 **Important Updates in 0.4.0**
 1. **Modified citation logic: adjacent citations should be edited together**
 2. **Support for multiple citation styles**